Enea Bastianini: Ducati Lenovo Team (2023–2024)

 Bastianini switched to Ducati Lenovo Team for the 2023 MotoGP World Championship, replacing Jack Miller and partnering Francesco Bagnaia.
-Bastianini never felt comfortable with the Ducati Desmosedici GP23, which he attributed to a vastly different front end feeling as compared to the Desmosedici GP21 he rode to 4 victories in the previous season.
+Bastianini never felt comfortable with the Ducati Desmosedici GP23, which he attributed to a vastly different front end feeling as compared to the Desmosedici GP21 he rode to four victories in the previous season.

 Bastianini was forced to miss the opening three rounds of the season through injury after being involved in a first lap incident instigated by Luca Marini at the Portuguese Grand Prix which affected his form throughout 2023.
 After another first lap incident at the Catalan Grand Prix, he subsequently missed the following three rounds at San Marino, India and Japan due to recurring injuries.

 Bastianini produced an impressive comeback after a complicated 2023 season by securing a dominant victory at the Malaysian Grand Prix, holding off teammate Bagnaia and Jorge Martín.

 Bastianini after having fully recovered from his injuries from 2023, performed well in the 2024 MotoGP World Championship pre-season tests and took a liking to the 2024 Ducati Desmosedici GP24 immediately.
 He started the season in strong form and secured pole position and his first podium of the season at the Portuguese Grand Prix.
-Though despite an impressive sprint and main race double at Silverstone and a race win at Misano, Bastianini failed to sustain a title challenge in 2024 and ended the season in 4th.
+Though despite an impressive sprint and main race double at Silverstone and a race win at Misano, Bastianini failed to sustain a title challenge in 2024 and ended the season in fourth.

-Red Bull KTM Tech 3 (2025–)
+Red Bull KTM Tech 3 (2025–2026)

 On 13 June 2024, it was announced that Bastianini signed for the Red Bull KTM Tech3 as an official factory rider, alongside former Aprilia rider Maverick Viñales.

+Trackhouse Racing (2027–)

+Bastianini will move to Trackhouse Racing for the season on a two-year contract, partnering Raúl Fernández.